Kejebba and Heath were strolling down the small town’s hard-baked dirt road behind a man in a white shirt. Their bare

 cream colour, opaque and heavy, as though made of something other than glass.
 Perhaps a metal.
 He glanced

 momently sideways at Kejebba to see what his reaction was before looking up.
 But by then the softness had gone from

-unknown man’s face.
+the unknown man’s face.
 Deep in shadow, it seemed to have transformed into an ugly mask.
-Heath’s stomach lurched up
+Heath’s stomach lurched

 into his throat.
 He was so busy swallowing hard to keep whatever was in there down where it belonged, he hardly